pnpm/pnpm.io/docs/motivation.md

 [![](/img/cafs-illustration.jpg)](https://twitter.com/HemSays/status/1434921646083563525/photo/1)

-When using npm or Yarn, if you have 100 projects using a dependency, you will have 100 copies of that dependency saved on disk.
+When using npm, if you have 100 projects using a dependency, you will have 100 copies of that dependency saved on disk.
 With pnpm, the dependency will be stored in a content-addressable store, so: